Display, throttle and error codes: reading your e-scooter dashboard

 | Twist / Full-twist (rotating grip) | Twist the whole right grip toward you, motorcycle-style | EMOVE Cruiser, some Wolf King GT models, Speedway | Familiar to motorcyclists; intuitive by feel | Tougher for beginners (hard to hold a steady speed); strains the wrist on long rides; can accidentally rotate when switching hands |

 Throttle-module IP rating.
-Apollo notes that roughly 53% of thumb-throttle models carry a declared IP rating versus ~20% of trigger-throttle models (Apollo throttle guide) — this is because thumb-throttle units more often ship on entry-level decks where IP54 certification is a competitive selling point.
+Apollo notes that roughly 53% of thumb-throttle models carry a declared IP rating versus ~20% of trigger-throttle models (Apollo Scooters) — this is because thumb-throttle units more often ship on entry-level decks where IP54 certification is a competitive selling point.
 Higher-end trigger decks often compensate with a separate controller IP rating (see IP protection).

 Cruise control: activation condition, exit, limits